 Can't come to us?
 We can come to you!

-We will adjust the content of any of our programs to suit your students' grade level.
-The programs actively involve your students in exciting, enjoyable learning experiences.
-Some involve hands-on activities for every student.
+We will adjust the content of any of our programs to suit participants’ ages and interests.
+The programs actively involve your group in exciting, enjoyable learning experiences.
+Some involve hands-on activities for every participant.
 Others utilize volunteers from the audience.
 We will be happy to answer questions after each show.
-Name a topic in space science and we'll deliver a program to your students in a fun and educational way!
+Name a topic in space science and we'll deliver a program to you in a fun and educational way!
 Learn more about all the outreach possibilities.